Where You'll Serve

 - MONTANA: National Center for Appropriate Technology

-- NEW MEXICO: University of New Mexico, Office of Community Learning and Public Service
+- NEW MEXICO: Farm to Table and the University of New Mexico, Office of Community Learning and Public Service

 - NEW JERSEY: Rutgers Cooperative Extension

 If you are selected to advance to the next round in the selection process, your application materials will be sent to one state for review.
 You will be given an opportunity to select your first, second, and third choice state(s) within your application, including an option to serve anywhere.
+Please note that FoodCorps values connections to specific communities in our application process; we're seeking to empower local leaders.
 The Host and Service Sites for that state will review approximately 10 applications for each position offered and choose to interview a smaller number of candidates from that pool.

 the most recent statistics about applications and acceptance to each state.
 You will note that some states are more competitive than others.